-Who innovated the passing offense?
-Don Coryell innovated the offensive passing system with the use of downfield passing attack.
-Players who excelled from this system are Dan Fouts, Charlie Joiner, Kellen Winslow.
+Don Coryell innovated the offensive passing system with the use of a downfield passing attack.
+Players who excelled in this system are Dan Fouts, Charlie Joiner, Kellen Winslow.

 The X-Factor: Kellen Winslow

-Defensive coaches had to now change their tactics in response to this new offense.
-While they were use to a big front 7, they now had to account for all of these deeper passes.
+Defensive coaches had now to change their tactics in response to this new offense.
+While they were used to a big front 7, they now had to account for these deeper passes.

-It is most noteworthy that the Air Coryell is the reason that Nickel and Dime look defenses came to be.
+It is most noteworthy that the Air Coryell is why Nickel and Dime look defenses came to be.
 This defensive innovation to adjust to an offense is now a mainstay on Sundays and almost every other level of football.